 How do I place an Interlibrary Loan for a VIDEO or DVD?

 KPU participates in a provincial cooperative that facilitates the exchange of videos/DVDs among post-secondary institutions.
-If the video or dvd you want is not available at KPU click here and choose "Request a Non-KPU Video or DVD".
+If the video or dvd you want is not available at KPU, you can request it here.

 Can I request thesis or dissertations through interlibrary loan?